 This caramel apple cake has all the flavors of caramel apples, without breaking your teeth.
 Filled with apple sauce, apple chunks and even apple juice.
 It’s so versatile, you can bake it in a bundt pan or in a regular cake pan.
 Find more olive oil cake recipes here.

 We are anxiously awaiting for fall weather to hit San Diego – not that we are in a rush, as we only recently experienced summer weather.
 But, I suppose I’m in the Autumn Mood, since I have seen pumpkins and Halloween

 Pinterest is full of pumpkin recipes, halloween crafts, costumes and everything else you can think of for the fall season.
 And since school has started and planning is underway for fall festivals, halloween parties and costumes, I suppose it’s inevitable for me let summer go and embrace the coming season.

-According to the Huffington Post, heirloom Apples are making a comeback here in the US.
+Heirloom Apples are making a comeback here in the US.
 We all see the Red Delicious, Gala, Golden Delicious, Granny Smith, and Fuji apples in the supermarkets.
 But did you know that over 15,000 other apple varieties that are grown here in North America.
 How about them apples?